PrinceDale99/MOGUERA-SDTS/README.md

 > Unauthorized use, duplication, or distribution may lead to legal action.

-Acknowledgments

-Inspired by the need for a reliable and formatting-preserving grade transfer system: MOGUERA-SDTS was conceived to address the shortcomings of traditional data manipulation tools in handling Excel files with complex formatting.

-Special thanks to the open-source community: For their continued contributions, tools, and libraries that make MOGUERA-SDTS possible.

 ## Acknowledgements

 This project would not have been possible without the invaluable support, guidance, and inspiration of the following individuals: